...

 Admission Requirements

-• Non-EU: D-type visa, pre-enroll via Universitaly & Unito’s portal.
+• Non-EU: D-type visa, pre-enroll via Universitaly & apply via Unito portal.

-• Italian language test upon arrival for non-Italian speakers.
+• An Italian language test is required upon arrival for the residence permit.

 • KALINGAEURO provides IMAT preparation.